Pantarheon/koliba/README.md

 # More Saturation (Rec 2020).m3x4
 ```

-That way I will always know how I created the MQ matrix because all
+Thanks to those comments, I will always know how I created the MQ matrix
-I have to do is to read the information I added (by the way `libkoliba`
+because all I have to do is to read the extra information (by the way `libkoliba`
 ignores all of that extra information, so the `#` at the start of each
-line is not needed, but it is customary to start comments with it, so
+line is not needed, but it is customary to start comments with it).
-I added them there).

 ## sltconv